You are here:

 Drinking Water Watch

-Drinking Water Watch is an online tool available to operators, administrators and others involved with public water systems to review monitoring, sampling and related data that is maintained by the EPA.
-It can be useful for many purposes including checking data when away from your office or system, ensuring that the EPA has all your samples and accurate information about your system.
+Drinking Water Watch is an online tool available to operators, administrators and others involved with public water systems to review monitoring requirements, sampling results and related data, copies of your water system schematic, past sanitary survey reports, the latest reminder to sample and report, and sampling forms for use with chemical and radiological samples.
+It can be useful for many purposes including checking data when away from your office or system and ensuring that the EPA has all your samples and accurate information about your system.

 If you have not yet registered, please contact firstname.lastname@example.org for more information.
-If you have registered and have lost your password, or if your password has expired, please contact us at the preceeding address for assistance.
+If you have registered and have lost your password, or if your password has expired, please contact us for assistance.

 One way to track your sampling and reporting requirements is by using the calendar software on your computer.
 Computer calendars usually allow you to schedule one-time and recurring events easily.
 You may also set the computer to remind you of a sampling or reporting "event".
 If you prefer to fill in a paper form and post it on your bulletin board, you may find this Sampling Calendar useful.
 The sampling calendar is also available in MS Excel format .